 Random gotchas I’ve encountered while synchronizing data across different platforms.

-To learn how exclusions work on SpiderOakONE, see the official FAQ How can I exclude certain files or folders from backup?
+To learn how exclusions work on SpiderOakONE, see the official Help Center article Excluding Certain Files from Backup.

 SpiderOak makes synchronizing directories easy, but synchronizing an individual file takes a little work.

 The online backup service SpiderOak can optionally be used to create online photo galleries.
 Previous versions of it had problems generating image thumbnails; here’s how I dealt with it.